Relevant work experience undertaken in an approved workplace, enabling the application of skills acquired in an academic environment.

 - Endorsement by academic staff

-- Provision of a curriculum vitae (CV) that demonstrates relevant work and/or voluntary experience, or if this is not possible, a 200-250 word statement justifying why you want to undertake a placement.
+- Provision of a curriculum vitae (CV) that demonstrates relevant work and/or voluntary experience, and if this is not possible, then you must submit a statement justifying why you want to undertake a placement.

 Entry to HUMS 301/401 must be approved by both the Departmental liaison and the HUMS co-ordinator.
 All students must get their admission to this paper formally signed off.
 All students are strongly encouraged to discuss their admission and the proposed internship with the Departmental liaison person prior to applying for the paper.
 There is no automatic right of entry for admission to either HUMS 301 or HUMS 401.